Electric Shuttle Bus Pilot Project

 Project timeline

-• Battery electric shuttles go into service: Under review pending delivery status
+• Battery electric shuttles go into service: Under review pending vehicle sourcing

 Project video